Unemployment Income and State Tax Returns

 Unemployment income or benefits have gone through extensive regulatory changes during 2020 and 2021.
 Not only was the enhanced unemployment benefits period extended, the rules on unemployment income taxation also changed as a result of the American Rescue Plan Act (ARPA) or stimulus three legislation of March 14, 2021.
 These enhanced benefits have been part of different programs called the Pandemic Unemployment Assistance, Pandemic Emergency Unemployment Compensation, and Federal Pandemic Unemployment Compensation.
 Unemployment benefit payments were extended from September 6, 2020 to March 14, 2021, and then until September 6, 2021, which adds up to approximately 53 weeks.
 The unemployment benefits have increased by $300 per week as a result of the December 2020 second stimulus payment package.

 If you reported 2020 unemployment income on your e-Filed 2020 IRS and state income tax returns on or before March 15, 2021, you do NOT have to file an IRS tax amendment as a result.
 However, since this adjustment might change your 2020 IRS AGI, you might have to amend your state tax return(s).
-Read below on how individual states will adjust to the ARPA.
+Many states however did require amendments; read below on how individual states will adjust to the ARPA.

 The IRS announced on March 31, 2021 that the funds will be refunded by the IRS during the spring and summer of 2021 to taxpayers who filed their tax return reporting unemployment compensation on or before March 15, 2021.
-Information about a payment lookup or status tool has not been provided.
-As soon as more information becomes available, we will update this page as more information becomes available.
+There was never a payment status or lookup tool; if you never received this refund that you were entitled to, contact the IRS as it may be waiting for you.

 Unemployment benefits are subject to IRS income taxes.
 The table below shows state income taxes and unemployment organized by the following: